 Must have excellent written and oral communication skills

-Must be able to understand and appreciate research problems from the perspective of a biologist or resource manager
+Must be able to understand and appreciate natural resource problems from the perspective of a biologist or resource manager

 Must be able to identify and define technical needs, and assist with project prioritization to ensure priority project needs are met in a timely fashion

 Must be able to produce database & application user manuals in a manner that is easily shared with and understood by biologists

 Must be proficient with Excel, Access, and SQL

 Must have applied database and application development experience